English Version | النسخة العربية

 What Does the Word "Grace" Mean?

-Grace means in the simplest terms: that God gives you what you do not deserve freely — without you paying for it and without you working for it and without you earning it by your effort.
-Not because you did something good deserving reward — but because God loves you and decided to give you without return.
-This is the fundamental difference between grace and everything that other religions teach.
-Think of it this way: a true gift is something a person gives you without your asking for it and without your deserving it and without your paying for it — if you paid for it it would no longer be a gift but a purchase.
-And if you worked for it it would no longer be a gift but wages.
-Salvation is the gift of God — and a gift is not bought and not earned but received.
+Grace means, very simply: that God gives you what you do not deserve, freely — without your paying a price for it, without working for it, and without earning it by your effort.
+Not because you did something good that deserves a reward — but because God loves you and has decided to give freely without asking anything in return.
+This is the essential difference between grace and everything other religions teach.
+Think of it this way: a true gift is something a person gives you without your asking for it, without your deserving it, and without your paying its price — if you paid its price it would no longer be a gift but a purchase; and if you worked for it, it would no longer be a gift but wages.
+Salvation is the gift of God — and a gift is not bought or earned but received:

 "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast." — Ephesians 2:8-9